quqixun/BioMassters/README.md

 └── train
 ```

+This step takes about 80Gb RAM.
 You don't have to run the above script again since all outputs can be found in [./data/source](./data/source).

 ## 4. Training